Chenbao2021/Csharp-SQL-JS/Formation_React/useReducer+useContext/ReadMe.md

-Un exemple of project using useReducer + useContext.
+A project of formation using useReducer + useContext.